alxlvgit/dev-house/README.md

 2. Initialized local strategy with Passport.js

 Selina Park
-1. Worked on /posts page (showing all posts of currnely logged in user and their followers.
+1. Worked on /posts page (showing all posts of currnely logged in user and their followers).
 2. Showing those posts in time (most recent to old) order.
 3. When click comment icon, it shows single post page.
 4. When viewing a single post, it loads up any comments associated with that post.